 Regulations and taximeters

-The demands included a 25 feet turning circle, which ruled out many car makers and led to the discontinuation of some previous models.
-This particular requirement was developed to address the concern of how cabs would be able to move through a roundabout that is nearby the highly popular Savoy Hotel in London.
+The demands included a 25-foot turning circle, which ruled out many car makers and led to the discontinuation of some previous models.
+This particular requirement was developed to address the concern of how cabs would be able to move through a roundabout that is near the highly popular Savoy Hotel in London.

 Between the Wars